 PO: I’m indifferent.
 If that allows people to understand what we do a little bit better, and prepare themselves for coming in here, then great.
 However, I think all food is fusion.
 It’s inescapable.
 Even within a community.
 If you learn an idea from someone and apply it to what you are doing, that is fusion.
 Fusion, for me, is just taking different ideas and applying them to what you do.

 CP: What is your favorite dish right now?

 PO: In this time of year, I really like mapo doufu a lot.
 To be honest, I like it any time of the year.
 It’s just a really great salty, spicy dish.

 PO: It’s tofu, ground pork, mushrooms, broad bean paste, chili oil, Szechwan peppercorn, garlic, and ginger.
 You take all that and stew it together in this soupy stew form.
 Then you top the dish with a ton of raw scallions and serve it with a heaping bowl of rice.
 The rice tempers the intense, spicy, rich flavors of the mapo doufu.
 It’s great comfort food.

-CP: Congrats on the opening of your second restaurant in west Asheville, Gàn Shān West.
+CP: Your second restaurant in west Asheville is called Gàn Shān West.
 Is there a difference between your two restaurants?

-PO: Thank you.
-It’s going well.
-Gàn Shān West is a smaller, more casual, counter-sevice restaurant.
+PO: Gàn Shān West is a smaller, more casual, counter-sevice restaurant.
 Heavily noodle focused, especially ramen noodles.

 CP: Who is your hero?